DataVizStory/Project_Fuel-Consumption_Simple-Linear-Regression/README.md

 print('Model Accuracy:', r2)
 ```
 Insights:
-The model achieved an R² of approximately 90%, indicating that 93% of the variance in Fuel Economy (MPG) can be explained by Horse Power (HP).
-This suggests the model is quite effective in predicting MPG based on HP.
+**The R² score** of approximately **90%** indicates that 90% of the variance in fuel economy (MPG) can be explained by vehicle horsepower (HP).
+This suggests that the model effectively captures the relationship between horsepower and fuel efficiency, and the model's predictions are strongly aligned with the observed data.
+A high R² value is generally considered a good fit, confirming that horsepower is a significant predictor of fuel economy in this dataset.

 2) ##### Mean Absolute Error (MAE)
 Mean Absolute Error (MAE): The Mean Absolute Error (MAE) is the average of the absolute differences between the predicted and actual values.
 It is a common metric used to evaluate the accuracy of regression models, where smaller values indicate better performance.